Chair of the Association

 Jane studied chemistry at what is now Derby University, while employed as a Laboratory Technician in the Research and Development facility of a multi-national chemical company.
 After graduation, her career continued as a project team leader and technical specialist.

 She joined The de Ferrers Academy in 2005 as a Science Technician specialising in Chemistry.
-As Senior Technician, then Lead Science Technician Jane oversaw the set-up of laboratories and introduced new working practices and systems to improve operation of the practical support to the science departments within the de Ferrers Trust, and currently works as the Trust Leader for science technicians.
+As Senior Technician, then Lead Science Technician and Trust Leader for Science Technicians Jane oversaw the set-up of laboratories and introduced new working practices and systems to improve operation of the practical support to the science departments within the de Ferrers Trust.